Best ACT Prep Books: How to Find the Right One

 Answer explanations, Strategies and Skills: B-

-Okay, so Kaplan has rebranded: this is actually the 2018 version of the Kaplan ACT Premier book—we could even say it’s a (slight) upgrade.
-The greatest strength of Kaplan ACT Prep Plus 2018 is its overall structure.
-It lays out ACT content, question types, skills, and strategies in a compelte and straightforward way.
+Just like the 2018 edition, the best part of Kaplan’s book is its structure.
+It lays out ACT content, question types, skills, and strategies in a complete and straightforward way.
 By the end of it, you’ll have a very good idea of what the ACT is all about.

 Answer Explanations, Strategies, and Skills